spritetong/leach/README.md

 # leach

-This is a externsion of the crate build-helper (https://crates.io/crates/build-helper), gives a greate convenience for FFI and cross compilation.
+This is an externsion of build-helper (https://crates.io/crates/build-helper), gives a greate convenience for FFI and cross compilation.